cp-algorithms/cp-algorithms/src/data_structures/segment_tree.md

 The subtlety here is that the right half of the array should still be assigned to the value of the first query, and at the moment there is no information for the right half stored.

 The way to solve this is to push the information of the root to its children, i.e. if the root of the tree was assigned with any number, then we assign the left and the right child vertices with this number and remove the mark of the root.
-After that, we can assign the left child with the new value, without loosing any necessary information.
+After that, we can assign the left child with the new value, without losing any necessary information.

 Summarizing we get:
 for any queries (a modification or reading query) during the descent along the tree we should always push information from the current vertex into both of its children.